EHR Implementers

 eICRs are securely received and processed on behalf of the provider organizations from which they originate.
 Using rules authored by each state and local public health agency’s head epidemiologist or their representative, the eICRs are then transmitted to appropriate public health agencies.

-eICRs are only maintained by the Association of Public Health Laboratories (APHL) Informatics Messaging Services (AIMS) long enough to complete routing to the public health agencies and address any errors in delivery. eICRs are not retained by APHL AIMS. eICRs are not sent to the Centers for Disease Control and Prevention (CDC), but state public health agencies may use some of the eICR data to send anonymized notifications of confirmed case reports to the CDC for nationwide statistics.
+eICRs are only maintained by the Association of Public Health Laboratories (APHL) Informatics Messaging Services (AIMS) long enough to complete routing to the public health agencies and address any errors in delivery. eICRs are not retained by APHL AIMS.
+Public health jurisdictions may choose for AIMS to send anonymized data to CDC on their behalf.

 How to validate an eICR document?